 - Poorly ventilated homes also can have high humidity levels which can lead to mold and even structural damage.
 Repairing this damage can be very expensive.

-I think of improving air quality in my home as just another one of my homemaking tasks.
-My husband and I both have allergies and I have asthma, making even more vital that I keep the air quality as good as possible.
+I like to think of improving the air quality in my home as just another one of my homemaking tasks.
+My husband and I both have allergies and I have asthma, making it even more vital that I keep the air quality as good as possible.